hsuonsivu/hsupublic/3d-models/README.md

 Holder for paper towel rolls.
 Left and right parts can be printed at the same time if your printer is large enough.
 Left and right parts are locked together with a stick you push through on the right side.
-Then replacing a roll, you can insert the stick to a temprary hole left of the locking hole.
+Then replacing a roll, you can insert the stick to a temporary hole left of the locking hole.

 When pulling out a paper, pull a whole sheet and then quickly rip it